isbogdanov/riscv-core-dv-uvm/README.md

 This repository contains the implementation of a 32-bit RISC-V processor and a comprehensive UVM-inspired verification environment designed to ensure its correctness.

 ## Disclaimer
- The current branch implements a script-based UVM-inspired, automated verification flow.
-While this flow is designed to support all tests in `testlist.yaml`, its primary purpose is to serve as a learning exercise in UVM rather than a comprehensive verification of the RISC-V core.

-## Disclaimer
 This branch implements a **script-driven, UVM-inspired verification flow**.
 It is wired to run every test in `testlist.yaml`, but is intended as a **proof-of-concept workflow** rather than a full verification closure of the RISC-V core.